janpaepke/ScrollMagic/ROADMAP.md

 ## API Gaps

-### Core candidates

-- **`signal` option for `on()`** — `on(type, cb, { signal: AbortSignal })` for lifecycle-bound bulk listener cleanup via `AbortController`.
-Matches DOM `addEventListener` pattern.
-Lower priority since `subscribe()` already returns an unsubscribe function.
-- **Separate trigger element** — track one element's position but define the trigger range based on another element.
-Decouples "what to watch" from "when to activate."
-I don't think we want to implement this, since there might be a workaround using the pixelConverter function.
-If this turns out to be not true, we might consider a tuple as a valid value for element?

 ### Plugin candidates

 - **toggleClass** — auto add/remove CSS class on enter/leave.
 The most common scroll use case — nearly every library has it.
 Usage-specific, so better as a bundled plugin than core API.